Cost Sharing Reduction Subsidies (CSR)

 Are Cost Sharing Reduction Subsidies Refundable?
 Do I have to Pay Back CSR Subsidies if my Income Changes?

-Unlike Premium Tax credits you won’t owe back any cost assistance you got on out-of-pocket costs via Cost Sharing Reduction subsidies.
-In some instances if your income ends up being lower than you project and you adjust your marketplace account, you can get credit (refund) for cost-sharing charges already paid in a calendar year!
+Unlike Premium Tax Credits, you won’t owe back any cost assistance you got on out-of-pocket costs via Cost Sharing Reduction subsidies.
+In some instances, if your income ends up being lower than you projected and you adjust your marketplace account, you can get credit (refund) for cost-sharing charges already paid in a calendar year!
 If you haven’t paid a claim yet, that charge is not affected by changing Cost Sharing levels.
 This fact essentially makes Cost Sharing Reduction subsidies one of the biggest, yet least talked about, perks of the Affordable Care Act.